Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Abstract

 \section{Abstract}

-Feature selection can greatly improve performance and interpretability in machine learning problems.
-However, existing nonparametric feature selection methods either lack theoretical error control or fail to accurately control errors in practice.
-Many methods are also slow, especially in high dimensions.
-In this paper, we introduce a general feature selection method that applies integrated path stability selection to thresholding to control false positives and the false discovery rate.
-The method also estimates $q$-values, which are better suited to high-dimensional data than $p$-values.
-We focus on two special cases of the general method based on gradient boosting (\texttt{IPSSGB}) and random forests (\texttt{IPSSRF}).
-Extensive simulations with RNA sequencing data show that \texttt{IPSSGB} and \texttt{IPSSRF} have better error control, detect more true positives, and are faster than existing methods.
-We also use both methods to detect microRNAs and genes related to ovarian cancer, finding that they make better predictions with fewer features than other methods. \\
+Feature selection is a critical task in machine learning and statistics.
+However, existing feature selection methods either (i) rely on parametric methods such as linear or generalized linear models, (ii) lack theoretical false discovery control, or (iii) identify few true positives.
+Here, we introduce a general feature selection method with finite-sample false discovery control based on applying integrated path stability selection (IPSS) to arbitrary feature importance scores.
+The method is nonparametric whenever the importance scores are nonparametric, and it estimates $q$-values, which are better suited to high-dimensional data than $p$-values.
+We focus on two special cases using importance scores from gradient boosting (\texttt{IPSSGB}) and random forests (\texttt{IPSSRF}).
+Extensive nonlinear simulations with RNA sequencing data show that both methods accurately control the false discovery rate and detect more true positives than existing methods.
+Both methods are also efficient, running in under 20 seconds when there are 500 samples and 5000 features.
+We apply \texttt{IPSSGB} and \texttt{IPSSRF} to detect microRNAs and genes related to cancer, finding that they yield better predictions with fewer features than existing approaches.